Raghav2211/todo-app-infra/README.md

 S: Stands for SaaS
 I: Stands for IaaS

-This repo cook sample applications and follow best practises to deploy them in different environment.
+This repo cook sample applications and follow best practices to deploy them in different environment.

 #### TASK LIST ####
 - [X] Todo App deployment on Kubernetes using Helm